line/armeria/site/src/sphinx/server-annotated-service.rst

     }

 If there is no exception handler which is able to handle an exception, the exception would be passed to the default exception handler.
-It handles ``IllegalArgumentException``, HttpStatusException_ and HttpResponseException_ by default. ``IllegalArgumentException`` would be converted into ``400 Bad Request`` response, and the other two exceptions would be converted into a response with the status code which they are holding.
+It handles ``IllegalArgumentException``, :api:`HttpStatusException` and :api:`HttpResponseException` by default. ``IllegalArgumentException`` would be converted into ``400 Bad Request`` response, and the other two exceptions would be converted into a response with the status code which they are holding.
 For another exceptions, ``500 Internal Server Error`` would be sent to the client.

 Conversion between an HTTP message and a Java object
 ----------------------------------------------------